2021 office E/M changes

 Note: Based on the CPT changes, code 99201 is no longer valid for dates of service on and after January 1, 2021.

-Effective for dates of service on and after January 1, 2021, you would select the appropriate level of E/M service based on the following:
+Effective for dates of service on and after January 1, 2021, select the appropriate level of E/M service based on the following:

 The level of the medical decision making as defined for each service; or